David Haughton (basketball)

-David Haughton (born August 1, 1991) is an American professional basketball player for TFT of the Macedonian First League.
-He played college basketball for Sullivan County Community College and Purchase State.
+David Michael Haughton (born August 1, 1991) is an American professional basketball player for TFT of the Macedonian First League.
 Haughton entered the 2014 NBA draft, but was not selected in the draft's two rounds.

 High school career

 Haughton played high school basketball at Woodlands High School in Greenburgh, NY.

 College career

 Haughton played college basketball at Sullivan County Community College, from 2010 to 2012.
-He then was transferred at Purchase State, where he played from 2012 to 2014 under coach Jeff Charney.
-During his first year with the panthers, Haughton went to average 7.4 points, 6.7 rebounds and 0.6 blocks per game.
-Coming at his senior year, Haughton became the captain and was one of the key players of the team.
-He improved his numbers, averaging 9.3 points per game, he was the top rebounder of the team, having 10.8 per game and he also had 1.3 blocks per game.
+He transferred to Purchase State, where he played from 2012 to 2014 under coach Jeff Charney.
+During his first year with the Panthers, Haughton went to average 7.4 points, 6.7 rebounds and 0.6 blocks per game.
+Coming at his senior year, Haughton became team captain, was one of the key players, improved his numbers, averaging 9.3 points per game, and was the top team rebounder, with10.8 per game and 1.3 blocks per game.

 Professional career

 Rakvere Tarvas

-After going undrafted in the 2014 NBA draft, Haughton signed with the Estonian club Rakvere Tarvas.
-After a pretty good first season with the club, he renewed his contract with the club for another year.
+Following his status as undrafted in the 2014 NBA draft, Haughton signed with the Estonian team Rakvere Tarvas.
+After completing his first season, he extended his contract with the club for an additional year.